sanketshahade09/Sanketshahade-Demo2/README.md

 # Sanketshahade-Demo2
-This is My First  Git Repository
+This is My First  Git Repository.
+Author - sanket shahade